aarshdeepkaur2/Back_End_Project01/debugger/DEBUGGER.md

 -   **Variable States:** res, rep
 -   **Call Stack:**  The request flows from the above to the end breakpoint of the task
 -   **Behavior:**
-- The GET response is giuven some tasks to retrive creating the API documentation.
+- The GET response is given some tasks to retrive creating the API documentation.
 ### Analysis

 -   What did you learn from this scenario?